sowole-aims/dlbc-data-science-academy/README.md

 ## Contribute

 We welcome contributions from anyone interested in enhancing the DLBC Data Science Academy.
-If you have suggestions, want to contribute tutorials, or create new projects, please contact us.
+If you have suggestions, want to contribute tutorials, support financially or create new projects, please contact us.

 ## Contact